 Talk to your doctor or pharmacist if you have trouble using this inhaler.
 Young children may get better results using a spacer device and face mask with this medication.

 If two inhalations/puffs are prescribed, wait about 30 seconds between them.
 Shake the inhaler well between each puff.
-If you are using other inhalers at the same time, wait several minutes between using each medication, and use this drug (the corticosteroid) last.
+If you are using other inhalers at the same time, wait at least 1 minute between the use of each medication, and use this drug (the corticosteroid) last.

 Gargle and rinse your mouth with water after each use to help prevent irritation and fungal/yeast infections (thrush) in the mouth and throat.
 Do not swallow the rinse water.